This set of Analog Communications Quiz focuses on “Bandwidth Requirement for PAM Transition”.

 d) 2 to 16 nodes

-Explanation: Bluetooth is a wireless technology.
+Explanation: Bluetooth is wireless technology.
 It is used for exchanging data over short distances.
 It usually uses frequency hopping.
+In frequency hopping, the transmitter changes the frequency with respect to a certain hopping pattern.
 A Bluetooth piconet has 2 to 8 nodes.

 a) Post Office Code Standardization Advisory Group